The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 Otherwise, he wouldn't go public with it.

-Doesn't that stand a reason?
+Doesn't that stand to reason?

 It's a huge deal.

-They say Well, that's true.
+They say, well, that's true.

 That's true.